Thinking about getting yourself a new dog? Looking for an active companion?

 Intelligent

-These dogs have higher cognitive abilities as compared to some other breeds and catch onto things rather quickly, making them easy to train for difficult tasks.
+These dogs have higher cognitive abilities than some other breeds and catch onto things rather quickly, making them easy to train for difficult tasks.

 Make for Good Guard Dogs